Autism Success in Tech

 An official diagnosis is not required.
 This is an inclusive and friendly group for people who are interested in helping each other.

 Are you only in Berkeley, California?

+Our meetings are focused in Berkeley, which is where we plan to open our educational center.
 Anyone is welcome to join our online community.
-We plan to expand meetups beyond Berkeley as the group grows.
 Join our group to register your support and interest.